applearon/libtransport-decomp/README.md

 # Open Libtransport
 An open source reimplementation of the MiraBox Stream Dock Protocol (Reverse-Engineered from the proprietary libtransport.so)

+See `docs/` for information on hardware quirks and an explaination of the protocol.

 # Usage